hdinkel/ELM-CPIB-2017/4-P53_basic_protocol_2.md

 **Figure TP53-BP2-2** The list of all motifs in the ELM database.

 step 2.
 Click on the sub-menu "ELM classes" in "ELM DB" to go the page with all of the ELM classes (Figure TP53-BP2-2).
-For each class.
-The following information are provided: ELM identifier, short description, regular expression, number of instance annotated for each class, and number of structure available.
+For each class, the following information is provided: ELM identifier, short description, regular expression, number of instances annotated for each class, and number of structure available.
 For details on each class, click on the ELM identifier.